JasonBeardSanger/trepogeno/trepogeno/nextstrain/post_process_json/README.md

 ## Tabulate
 ## Function:
-This script is made for the purpose of collecting the json files produced by mykrobe collating important information and outputting it in a more human readable readible and condensed form.
+This script is made for the purpose of collecting the json files produced by mykrobe, collating important information, and outputting it in a more human readable readible, and easily pasable form.

 ### Argument Example

-python3 tabulate_json.py --json_directory /path/to/json/files/directory/ --check_all
+trepogeno --json_directory /path/to/json/files/directory/

+### Inputs
+A path to a directory containing the .json files prodcued by mykrobe supplied by the --json_directory flag

-#### Internal
+#### Run time function
 This nested dictionary structure is created internally during procesing.
 Each json file is a top level key with each containing sets of dictionaries for each lineage that had support.
 If the flag --check_all is set the script creates a dictionary and checks how many snps were called for every lineage not just the lineages with support
 ```
    single_sample_dictionary_full = {
         ERR9768236{